Top startup investors see mounting 'backlash' against tech

-LAGUNA BEACH, Calif.
-(Reuters) - Two of the technology industry’s top startup investors took to the stage at a conference on Wednesday to decry the power that companies such as Facebook Inc (FB.O) had amassed and call for a redistribution of wealth.
+Laguna Beach, California, Oct 18 (Reuters) - Two of the technology industry’s top startup investors took to the stage at a conference on Wednesday to decry the power that companies such as Facebook Inc had amassed and call for a redistribution of wealth.

 “I do know that the tech backlash is going to be strong,” said Altman.
 “We have more and more concentrated power and wealth.”

-The market capitalization of the so-called Big Five technology companies - Alphabet, Apple Inc (AAPL.O), Amazon Inc (AMZN.O), Microsoft Corp (MSFT.O) and Facebook - has doubled in the last three years to more than $3 trillion.
+The market capitalization of the so-called “big five” technology companies -- Alphabet, Apple Inc, Amazon Inc , Microsoft Corp and Facebook -- has doubled in the last three years to more than $3 trillion.
 Silicon Valley broadly has amassed significant wealth during the latest tech boom.

 Altman and Maris spoke on the final day of The Wall Street Journal DLive technology conference in Southern California.